B0ney/xmodits-cli/README.md

 # Download
 The command line version of xmodits can be downloaded [here](https://github.com/B0ney/xmodits-cli/releases).

+If you want a more user friendly version, consider getting the gui version [here](https://github.com/B0ney/xmodits/releases).
+Do note that the gui version has less supported platforms.

 Please have a look at [running on older systems](#running-on-older-systems).

 # How to Use